DatoXx8/grads/README.md

 # Grads

-Grads is a deep learning framework written in Zig.
-It is a recreational project, though you can use it for serious projects if you want to.
+Grads is a deep learning framework written in Zig and it is a recreational project.
-It is essentialy an optimizing transpiler to OpenCL.
+Essentialy this is just an optimizing transpiler to either OpenCL or PTX (maybe more in the future).

 Grads is currently licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0/), but I am unsure if it will stay like this forever.

 ## Dependencies

-There are only 3 dependencies:
+There are only 2 hard and 2 optional dependencies:
 - The Zig compiler
 - the Zig standard library
-- OpenCL runtime & headers
+- OpenCL runtime & headers (optional)

-I am not happy with the NVIDIA OpenCL implementation, but reimplementing that myself will be a huge amount of work, so don't count on that happening any time soon.

-I see no point in removing the entire Zig stdlib, but if I notice that some performance could be gained by rewriting portions of it, then I will do so.
+- CUDA runtime & headers (optional)

 ## Installation